 Catholic Diocese of Little Rock

-About five years ago, before I became Catholic, I began substitute teaching.
+Before I became Catholic, I began substitute teaching.
 I was not particularly enamored with it.
 “It’ll be different when I am a full-time teacher, though,” I often told myself during this period.
 Full-time teaching is when things will be fulfilling for me, I thought.

 However, when I did finally land that full-time position, I continued to be unfulfilled.
 I thought being able to share the things I was interested in would be joyful, but I more-often came away disillusioned.
 I heard my coworkers say things about how, “in the end, the sense of meaning and having an impact makes it meaningful,” but I did not have this sense myself.

 This was the period wherein I began to look at Catholicism.
 Despite my father’s side being Catholic, I knew very little about the faith, and what I knew was through a Protestant lens.
 It all really began by accident (rather perfect for the Holy Spirit to act, in hindsight).
 It started with watching YouTube videos to laugh at those whom I considered to be the craziest Catholics I could find.
 This comedy period largely took up the first year.